 Village green wedding in Ditchling

 Coverage starts at their home, as Karen got ready.
-The traffic would be help up briefly, so she could make the short walk to the church – where Michael was waiting.
+The traffic would be held up briefly, so she could make the short walk to the church – where Michael was waiting.
 The girls with Karen, the boys with Michael.
 A ceremony with bell ringing, at St Margaret’s.
 Confetti run on the path leading to the village green.
 On the green, the wedding reception.
-(No thirty minute drive to a hotel) A large marquee and the largest mobile bar (for the evening) that I’ve seen – impressive stuff.
-An attention to detail, that I’m guessing was Karen’s? 😉 Early September, the weather didn’t quite play along – no Indian summer – but it didn’t rain and it wasn’t cold.
+(No thirty-minute drive to a hotel) A large marquee and the largest mobile bar (for the evening) that I’ve seen – impressive stuff.
+Attention to detail, that I’m guessing was Karen’s? 😉 Early September, the weather didn’t quite play along – no Indian summer – but it didn’t rain and it wasn’t cold.

 Drinks on the grass, some quick couple portraits behind the ‘posh’ portaloo – then into the marquee.
 Some speeches to start.
 Traditionally, Karen’s father to start and also Karen (brief word from Michael too) but then some short speeches from Karen’s friends.
 After the meal, it would be Michael’s main speech and then words from four of his friends too.
 There were some intro descriptions too. “..loyal friend…honorary girlfriend…flamboyant mentor…pink fizz drinking partner…fellow Gooner…compulsive liar and fantasist…constant support…”.

 As night fell, the cake was cut, the bar was declared open and the dancing started.

 Here are a few images from the wedding day at Ditchling…